Starlink: Starship

 As of October 2025, SpaceX has conducted multiple tests of the Starlink deployment system on Starship.
 Up to 10 Starlink "simulators" were carried as payload on each test flight starting with Flight 7, expected to be deployed on a sub-orbital trajectory, set to reenter over the Indian Ocean.
 Flight 7 failed to reach this objective, as did flights 8 and 9.
 Successful tests occurred on Flight 10 and Flight 11, with 8 of 8 Starlink simulators deployed each time.

+Incidents

+After the successful launch of Starlink 11-4 the second stage spun out of control and reentered earth's atmosphere over eastern Europe with a fireball visible from Berlin and Sweden as several chunks of space debris crashed into Poland near the city of Poznań.
+No one was hurt in the incident.
+Several smaller chunks were reported in the village of Wiry, and it is possible some landed in Ukraine, although officials there did not investigate.
+The main impact of the incident was that the Polish Space Agency (POLSA) accidentally sent its report on the incoming space debris to the wrong email address at the Polish Ministry of Defense, leaving the rest of the government in the dark on its potential hazard and in turn POLSA's President, Grzegorz Wrochna would be dismissed from his post.